fponticelli/thx.promise/README.md

 Simple reinterpretation of the Promise pattern for Haxe.

+Note: The documentation needs to be updated to fit in the new implementation that uses [Future](http://thx-lib.org/api/thx/promise/Future.html) as the basic implementation.

-## intro
+## Introduction

 thx.promise doesn't follow the [Promise/A+](https://promisesaplus.com/) specification or any other specification.
 The libraries simply tries to leverage the Haxe typing system without enforcing any type of obscure magic.

 Promises always deal with just one value.
-If you need multiple values, you can use a [Tuple](https://github.com/fponticelli/thx.core/blob/master/src/thx/core/Tuple.hx) and if you don't need any value use [Nil](https://github.com/fponticelli/thx.core/blob/master/src/thx/core/Nil.hx).
+If you need multiple values, you can use a [Tuple](http://thx-lib.org/api/thx/core/Tuple2.html) and if you don't need any value use [Nil](http://thx-lib.org/api/thx/core/Nil.html).
 This approach allows for a very simple API and implementation. mark
 A Promise is a representation of a value that will be available some time in the future.
-The value can be either any type in case of success or an instance of [Error](https://github.com/fponticelli/thx.core/blob/master/src/thx/core/Error.hx) in case of failure.
+The value can be either any type in case of success or an instance of [Error](http://thx-lib.org/api/thx/core/Error.html) in case of failure.
 Notice that the Error case can only occur if the Promise has been explicitely rejected.
 Any error occurring in the promise handlers will not be automatically captured and will propagate normally.

 A simple promise look something like this: